simplex-chat/simplexmq/protocol/overview-tjr.md

  - determine which servers the user communicates with

- - observe how much traffic is being sent, and make guesses as to its purpose XXX It occurs to me that at some point you may be able to improve SMP's traffic resistance by analyzing common traffic patterns and seeking to make them more uniform.
+ - observe how much traffic is being sent, and make guesses as to its purpose.

 *cannot:*

  - see who sends messages to the user and who the user sends the messages to

 #### A passive adversary able to monitor a set of senders and recipients

  *can:*

- - identify who and when users are using SimpleX
+ - identify who and when is using SimpleX

  - learn which SimpleX Messaging Protocol servers are used as receive queues for which users